-The deadlift is considered a weight lifting workout that has several variations.
-In general, the exercise involves lifting a loaded bar off the ground to an upright position with the weights kept at hip level.
+In general, the deadlift involves lifting a loaded bar off the ground to an upright position with the weights kept at hip level.

 As the bar is grasped, the individual should hinge at the hips with a slight bend in the knees while keeping the shins perpendicular to the ground.
 The spine should be kept in a neutral position with the core engaged.
 The individual then lifts the bar off the ground by driving the hips forward.

 While all variations of the deadlift activate the gluteal muscles, there are some variations that recruit the glutes more than the others.
 The sumo deadlift and romanian deadlift are two types that are able to do such.

 Another alternative to cable pull throughs are dumbbell squats.

 The dumbbell squat stimulates the glutes, quads, and hamstrings in the same way that a typical squat does while also improving leg strength and explosive power.

 This variation of the squat is an essential exercise for any athlete looking to improve leg and hip strength and power, especially in the quadriceps and glutes.
 It eliminates the weight stress on the upper back as when doing barbell squats which can pose technique issues in inexperienced lifters.

 To perform a dumbbell squat, the lifter stands with the dumbbells at the sides and feet slightly wider than hip width apart.
 The spine is kept in neutral extension as the hips hinge backward and the knees flex to lower into the squat until thighs are parallel to the ground.

 The squat is held for a second before extending the hips and knees to drive up out of the position and stand erect.